Answers about getting started, pricing, your boat dashboard, sailing conditions, and troubleshooting.

 MySailingPlan is a personalized sailing conditions platform for Chesapeake Bay.
 It goes beyond a standard weather forecast by telling you what the conditions actually mean for your specific boat, rig, and crew.

-The free tier gives you live wind, tides, and forecasts for 9 Chesapeake Bay locations.
-The paid tier ($3/month) adds boat-specific analysis including go/no-go recommendations, sailability scoring, depth windows, crew safety assessments, and sail recommendations.
+The free tier gives you live wind, tides, and forecasts for 6 Chesapeake Bay locations.
+The paid tier ($9/month) adds boat-specific analysis including go/no-go recommendations, sailability scoring, depth windows, crew safety assessments, AI Briefing, and sail recommendations.

 No. The free dashboard requires no account, no sign-up, and no email.
 Just open it and pick a location.
 You get live wind and gust readings, NOAA tides and water levels, and a 5-day forecast — completely free, forever.